 With the easel at my left (I am right handed), document camera, computer or iPad on my right, and a swivel chair all my tools are at my fingertips!
 There’s no need to move across the room to see the screen or make an adjustment to my technology.
 The students and I have access to everything in one space.
 This one-stop meeting space allows the students to maintain focus on the learning and not the tools.

 Welcome to our weekly Slice of Life Story Challenge!
 Write your post.
 Share the permalink to your own blog post with the community.
 Comment on at least three other posts.
-If you are a slicer who… Continue reading
+If you are … Continue Reading It’s Tuesday!
+Please join us with a slice of life!

 As in all aspects of writing workshop, students should have choice in their planning process.